dalelane/grafana-kafka-datasource/DEVELOPMENT.md

 - (kafka) `localhost:9092` - bootstrap address for the Kafka cluster
 - (grafana) http://localhost:3000 - web address for the Grafana server

+Note: To connect to the Docker Compose Kafka container from the Docker Compose Grafana container, use the Docker network name `kafka:9092`

 ## Scripts

 To build from source: